Lawrence Welk: Personal life and death

 Welk was married for 61 years, until his death in 1992, to Fern Renner (August 26, 1903 – February 13, 2002), with whom he had two daughters and a son.
 His son, Lawrence Welk Jr., married and divorced fellow Lawrence Welk Show performer Tanya Falan.
 Welk was survived by 10 grandchildren and a great-grandchild.
+His grandson Lawrence Welk III is a helicopter pilot who worked with Zoey Tur.

 A devout Roman Catholic, Welk was a daily communicant.
 He was a noted member of The Benevolent and Protective Order of Elks.

-Welk died of pneumonia on May 17, 1992, at age 89, at his Santa Monica home, surrounded by his family.
+He died of pneumonia on May 17, 1992, at age 89, at his Santa Monica home, surrounded by his family.
 He was buried in Holy Cross Cemetery in Culver City, California.

 Honors

 In 1961, Welk was inducted as a charter member of the Rough Rider Award from his native North Dakota.
 In 1967, he received the Horatio Alger Award from the Horatio Alger Association of Distinguished Americans.
 He later served as the Grand Marshal for the Rose Bowl's Tournament of Roses parade in 1972.
 Welk received the Golden Plate Award of the American Academy of Achievement in 1980.

 In 1994, Welk was inducted into the International Polka Music Hall of Fame.

 Welk has a star for recording on the Hollywood Walk of Fame, located at 6613½ Hollywood Boulevard.
 He has a second star at 1601 Vine Street for television.

 In 2007, Welk became a charter member of the Gennett Records Walk of Fame in Richmond, Indiana.